sagemath/trac_to_gh/Issue 6158.md

 # Issue 6158: upgrading sphix problem: any upgrade to sage-4.0 ends this way

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6158

 Original creator: was